andimags/lccm-library-system/README.md

 # LCCM Library System

 Ranked 2nd place for Best Thesis in IT.
-The project includes handy features like automatic fine calculations, easy book setup using Google Books, night mode, and attendance and barcode functions.
+The project includes useful features like automatic fine calculations, easy book setup using Google Books, night mode, and attendance and barcode functions.
+Additionally, it can manage circulations both in-house and off-site, allow patrons to reserve books, send a screenshot of online payment, and generate reports.

 ## Screenshots